 1. Introduction

 When we learn a new language, we need to create new associations.
 For instance, we need to learn that a new way to call the concept that the word “house” /haʊs/ in English represents would be /’ka.sa/ (casa) in Spanish.
 Associations are created at multiple levels.
 In some languages, we need to learn that if a noun is plural, the determiner coming before should also be plural.
-Hence, if in languages like Spanish a listener hears “los,” they will expect the following noun to be also masculine and plural, such as “niños” (the childrenmasc).
-These associations facilitate language processing, because the hearer anticipates outcomes based on available information (e.g., Federmeier, 2007; Wicha, Bates, Moreno, & Kutas, 2003), and therefore does not need to pay close attention to all information coming in and can make up for the information that is lost due to external reasons, such as noise.
+Hence, if in languages like Spanish a listener hears los (“themasc-sg”), they will expect the following noun to have masculine and plural suffixes, such as “niños” (childrenmasc).
+These associations facilitate language processing, because the hearer anticipates the outcome (masculine plural suffixes in the noun) based on available information (masculine plural determiner, e.g., Federmeier, 2007; Wicha, Bates, Moreno, & Kutas, 2003).
+The listener, therefore, does not need to pay close attention to all information coming in and can make up for the information that is lost due to external reasons, such as noise.

 There are two types of models that account for how learners create associations.
 One type is domain-general learning.
 Another type is domain-specific learning.
-These two types of models make opposite predictions as to how associations in learning are created and how abilities in other cognitive domains influence acquisition of skills in learning.
-The goal of this paper is to study transfer of anticipatory skills from the visual domain to speech, to acquire and process associations of lexical stress-verb tense suffix.
-This mapping is difficult to acquire, and even proficient L2 speakers have issues in using it for easier processing (Sagarra & Casillas, 2018).
+These two types of models make opposite predictions as to how associations are created and how abilities in other cognitive domains influence acquisition of skills during learning.
+The goal of this paper is to study transfer of anticipatory skills from the visuospatial domain to speech to acquire and process associations of lexical stress-verb tense suffix for speech.
+This mapping is difficult to acquire, and even proficient L2 speakers have issues in using it for easier processing (Sagarra & Casillas, 2018), and the relationship between speech and the visuospatial domain has not been extensively researched outside of populations with dyslexia.
 In addition, this paper seeks to explore how domain-general mechanisms mediate transfer of domain-specific skills.
-Thus, this paper will inform models of cognition and learning about how processing mechanisms can be shared by cognitive domains in different modalities (visual vs auditory).
+Thus, this paper will inform models of cognition and learning about how processing mechanisms in typical individuals can be shared by cognitive domains in different modalities (visual vs auditory).

 2. Background